DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 Particle collision is performed in two steps.
 On the first step we update the particle position to make sure it does not intersect with other particles.
-On the second step, we update particle speed.
+On the second step, we update the particle speed.
 The reasons the steps are separated is because the math we use for speed updates is only valid for two-particle collisions, so we count the number of collisions on the first step and use this number at the second step